S.C.U.M

 S.C.U.M were a South East London-based post-punk/art rock band.
 Its members were Thomas Cohen (vocals), Bradley Baker (machines, press), Samuel Kilcoyne (keyboards), Huw Webb (bass), and Melissa Rigby (drums).
-The band previously included Ruaridh Connellan (drums) and Joseph Williams (bass, media).
+The band previously included Ruaridh Connellan (drums) Thomas Clark (Drums) and Joseph Williams (bass, media).
 S.C.U.M took their name from Valerie Solanas' manifesto, SCUM Manifesto, an ironic reference to the all-male band before Connellan's dismissal and replacement by Rigby.

 History

 S.C.U.M formed in early 2008 with its initial line-up consisting of Thomas Cohen, Bradley Baker, Samuel Kilcoyne (founder of the Underage club nights and the festival spin-off as well as the son of Add N to X's Barry 7), drummer Ruaridh Connellan, and bassist Joseph Williams who left early on in the band's career due to his desire to become a barrister.

 S.C.U.M's debut single, "Visions Arise", was released on Loog Records on 15 September 2008.
 Since then the band have toured extensively across the UK and Europe to a growing fan base and released three exclusive digital download tracks called SIGNALS.
 While S.C.U.M were travelling across Europe performing shows, they were taking studio time in each city they visited to record new works specific to each location.
 The music documented their sonic journey and acted as an audio visual scrapbook of the bands travels and musical progression.
 S.C.U.M have recorded a series of "SIGNALS" in Warsaw, Poland; Berlin, Germany; Paris, France; and Athens, Greece.
 Paris was the most extreme of these with the band describing it as a painting of their minds at the time.
 Cohen later said, "'Paris' was the one that started it; I just remember taking to bed one night after contemplating the early Dada artists and the lyrics came to me in a screen of emotion signals".
 They were featured and interviewed in the April 2010 edition of Mojo.